yekedan/Brain-Tumor-Detection/README.md

 # Brain-Tumor-Detection

-This Project was accompalished using computer vision techniques
+This Project was accomplished using computer vision techniques